PhilippSalvisberg/utplsql-red-stack-demo/README.md

 A  | DIY   | A do-it-yourself solution using a table, PL/SQL package and database triggers.
 It will be created step by step.
 Each step is represented as a branch in this repository.
 The tests created during the implementation of this solution can be reused for solution variant B.
 B  | View  | This solution uses a simple relational view to solve the problem.
 It's the simpler and better solution.
 C  | MView | This solution uses a set of materialized views and materialized view logs.
 It shows how to work around the limitations of materialized views which prohibit the use of the query used in solution variant B as base for the materialized view.
+D  | Mixed | This solution use one materialized view on an inner join of `dept` and `emp` (outer joining `emp` leads to an ORA-12054).
+The view is based on table `dept` and the materialized view.
+The view handles departments without employees.
+This solution variant is simpler and faster than the variant C.

 Solution variant A and B are part of the article.
-Solution variant C is not covered in the article.
-It has been crafted for completeness.
+Solution variant C and D are not covered in the article.
+They have been crafted for completeness.

 Branch comparisons are used to visualize the changes between solution variants and steps within a solution variant.